richelbilderbeek/music/Dino.md

 TG: Var jag säkert stor och världsberömd för dig som läste Havamal
 EN: I was certainly big and world-famous to you would you read the Havamal [a famous poem]
-RB: Och eftersom var min storsta problemen helt dental
+RB: Dessutom var min storsta problemen helt dental
 EN: And due to this, my biggest problems were all related to my teeth

 [CHORUS]